fauu/Kamite/README.md

 ## Launch options

-> <b><ins>Windows</ins></b>: To launch Kamite with extra options either: 1)
+> <b><ins>Windows</ins></b>: To launch Kamite with extra options, either: 1)
-> create a shortcut to `Kamite.exe`, open its Properties and append the options
+> create a shortcut to `Kamite.exe`, open its Properties, and append the options
 > to the Target string after `…\Kamite.exe`, e.g.,
 > `…\Kamite.exe[space]--profile=myprofile` or 2) append them when invoking
 > either `Kamite.exe` or `Kamite.ps1` from a PowerShell window.
 Console output
 > will only be available when using `Kamite.ps1`.

-First, there are four basic launch options that are read before the config file:
+First, there are the basic launch options that are read before the config file:

 `--help`\
 Prints the usage message and exits.